atulmangat/PokeMon/README.md

 # PokeMon
-An Android App for lovers of pokemon
+An Android App for pokemon lovers